dsainz3/gate-hub/docs/how-to/dev-container.md

 ## SSH Access to HAOS from the Container

-The container mounts your host `~/.ssh` directory (including `config`, `known_hosts`, and keys) read-only at `/home/vscode/.ssh` so existing keys and host-specific SSH aliases work without copying secrets.
+The container mounts your host `~/.ssh` directory read-only at `/home/vscode/.ssh`.
+A pre-build initialize command guarantees the directory exists on the Docker host with secure permissions (`mkdir -p ~/.ssh && chmod 700 ~/.ssh`) so the bind mount does not fail even on fresh Home Assistant OS installs.
 Networking runs in host mode so `homeassistant.local` resolves as it does on the host.

+### Importing your VS Code SSH config

+- **Remote-SSH to HAOS:** Copy any existing `config`, key files, or `known_hosts` entries from your development workstation into `/root/.ssh/` on the Home Assistant OS host (the machine running Docker).
+The mount surfaces whatever lives in that directory, so the container inherits the same SSH profiles.
+- **Local VS Code usage:** If you develop directly on the same machine that runs Docker, keep your SSH material in `~/.ssh/` and the container will mount it automatically.
+No additional action is required.

 Use either of the following from the integrated terminal: